FusionAuth/fusionauth-site/site/_posts/2021-08-02-step-up-auth-with-fusionauth.md

 docker-compose up
 ```

-(Check out the [Download FusionAuth page](https://fusionauth.io/download) for other installation options.)
+Check out the [Download FusionAuth page](https://fusionauth.io/download) for other installation options.

-Once FusionAuth is running (by default at http://localhost:9011), create a new Application.
+Once FusionAuth is running (by default at \http://localhost:9011), create a new Application.
 Do so by logging into the administrative user interface and then navigating to "Applications".
 The only configurations you need to change are "Authorized redirect URLs" and "Logout URL" on the "OAuth" tab.

 These are basically links used by FusionAuth during the only two times we redirect off our app entirely: login and logout.
 After a user logs in, FusionAuth will redirect them back to our app on one of the "Authorized Redirect URLs".
 After a user logs out, FusionAuth will redirect them to the "Logout URL".

 {% include _image.liquid src="/assets/img/blogs/fusionauth-example-react/admin-edit-application.png" class="img-fluid" figure=false alt="FusionAuth application edit page" %} TODO

-Enter `http://localhost:9000/oauth-callback` for the "Authorized Redirect URL" (a point on our Express server) and `http://localhost:8080` for the "Logout URL" (the only endpoint on our single page client).
+Enter `http://localhost:9000/oauth-callback` for the "Authorized Redirect URL" (a endpoint on our Express server) and `http://localhost:8080` for the "Logout URL" (the only endpoint on our single page client).
 Click the blue "Save" button in the top-right to finish the configuration.

 A login feature isn't very useful with zero users.
 It's possible to register users from your app or using FusionAuth's self-service registration feature, but we'll manually add a user for this example.
 Navigate to "Users".
 You should see your own account; it's already registered to FusionAuth, which is why you can use it to log into the admin panel.